 We worked with over 40 local schools and colleges, attended over 260 career events, and engaged with career professionals, so they can learn how major construction and engineering projects like the A14 scheme are delivered, and find out what skills are needed to deliver them.
 We worked with a further 12 schools as part of our archaeological outreach programme.

 We welcomed over 70 young people to attend work experience on the project, employed over 145 apprentices and 63 graduates across the project.

-You can also watch this video, which features some of the apprentice and other entry roles that were available on our scheme.
+You can also watch this video from online channel The WoW Show, which features some of the apprentice and other entry roles that were available on our scheme.